collinaryart/Python-Football-Manager/README.md

 # Acknowledgements

+This manager was coded as a Monash University assignment.
 Provided by the Monash Faculty of IT team were the scripts of generic ADT definitions, decorators, binary search, merge sort and the testcases.